 Winter is coming and with it colder temperatures, holiday vacations, and end-of-the-year compliance updates.
 Team members are preparing for time off, just as HR and Finance departments are gearing up for year-end reporting.
 Meanwhile, changing weather conditions can wreak havoc on workplace heating and electrical systems.
 With so many details to take care of, the start of winter can be hard on both on office teams and the office itself.
-Here’s how to prepare your workspace for hectic holidays and colder temperatures without losing your cool.
+Here’s how to get ready for winter, hectic holidays, and colder temperatures without losing your cool.

 Audit and update your office security systems